nbogie/microbit-aframe-example/README.md

 Uses the p5.serialport library for p5.js and p5 Serial Control executable.

+# Pre-requisites

+For the full remote-control
+* a computer running chrome or firefox, sufficiently up-to-date to run A-Frame
+* two BBC micro:bits
+* one usb lead to connect a microbit to your computer (capable of data, not only power)
+* a battery pack for the other of the microbits

+If you only have one micro:bit, a stand-alone "SerialControl" program has been included which still allows you to test, but this micro:bit will have to be plugged into your computer via USB.
+You might want a longer, softer lead for it!

 # Installation

 1) If you trust it, install [Shawn Van Every's p5 SerialControl executable][p5 serialcontrol link]